menu

 Because of many things, Lake Milton is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Lake Milton really has some of the features that families look for when choosing a good community to raise children.
 Is Lake Milton perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Lake Milton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Lake Milton does not have a public transit system used by locals to get to and from work.

 Demographics

-The education level of Lake Milton citizens is very high relative to the national average among all cities (21.84%): 35.63% of adults in Lake Milton have a bachelor's degree or even advanced degree.
+The citizens of Lake Milton are very well educated compared to the average community in the nation: 38.46% of adults in Lake Milton have a bachelor's degree or even advanced degree.

-The per capita income in Lake Milton in 2022 was $45,280, which is wealthy relative to Ohio and the nation.
-This equates to an annual income of $181,120 for a family of four.
+The per capita income in Lake Milton in 2022 was $43,189, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
+This equates to an annual income of $172,756 for a family of four.
 However, Lake Milton contains both very wealthy and poor people as well.

 The people who call Lake Milton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Milton residents report their race to be White.
-Important ancestries of people in Lake Milton include German, Irish, Italian, Romanian, and Polish.
+Important ancestries of people in Lake Milton include German, Italian, Irish, English, and Romanian.

 The most common language spoken in Lake Milton is English.
 Other important languages spoken here include Italian and Polish.